741 Colonel Ledyard Highway

 Transition Memo” to the incoming Committee that they suggest putting this item on

-their Agenda twice a year consider the distribution of funds to non-profits that were
+their Agenda twice a year to consider the distribution of funds to non-profits that

-doing the work in their community for Opioid Prevention and Recovery which
+were doing the work in their community for Opioid Prevention and Recovery, which

 included a variety of different programs such as